 We are already supporting these families through respite stays provided at our holiday house (The Bluebells) or by the provision of outreach, specialist services including a welfare and advocacy service or through the delivery of bereavement care.
 Our aim is to walk beside families throughout their whole journey, from diagnosis, through treatment and beyond.

 Read more about the Charity running this project.

 House Manager at The Bluebells - organising and managing the activity days, family days and sleepovers at the house

-Head of Family Services- organises events and provides line management of Lauren and the supporting team.
+Family Services Manager- organises events and provides line management of Sam and the supporting team.